Get a quote in less than 2 mins

 You can choose from multiple levels of cover and hospital excess, and a range of extras.
 That means you could see large price gaps between the different policies.

 This is where you can be very savvy with your budget.
-The type of cover obviously depends on your own health needs and that of your family, but there are some smart ways to stay covered for what you need without overpaying.
+The type of cover you choose obviously depends on your own health needs and that of your family, but there are some smart ways to stay covered for what you need without overpaying.

 Ultimately, you’ve got to weigh up what treatments you need or might need in the future.
-The savings you might get from paying lower premiums might not be worth it if you have to pay for an expensive procedure out of pocket down the road.
+The savings you could get from paying lower premiums might not be worth it if you have to pay for an expensive procedure out of pocket down the road.

 COMPARE & SAVE

-Pre-existing conditions don't affect the cost of your premiums, but they can add an additional waiting period of 12 months onto your cover for a pre-existing condition, if you haven’t had cover before..
+Pre-existing conditions don't affect the cost of your premiums, but they can add an additional waiting period of 12 months onto your cover for a pre-existing condition, if you haven’t had cover before.

 This means you won’t be able to claim on any procedures or treatments until after that waiting period has been served… unless you’re switching from an equivalent cover.